linsonis/linsonis/README.md

 ## welcome!
-I'm a third year computer science major with an interest in systems, networking, robotics, and all sorts of back-end infrastructure.
+I'm a third year computer science major at UofA with an interest in systems, networking, robotics, and all sorts of back-end infrastructure.

 ## tech i use
 **languages:** C/C++, python, java, risc-v assembly